Link patterns and elliptic Hecke algebra: Preserving purity

 The functions $\phi_w$ satisfy the cocycle condition

-We will evaluate the function $\phi_w$ on quadratic forms, linear in $x_i$, hence formally we extend $\phi_w$ linearly, allowing $a_i$ to belong to a vector space.
-We summarise the consideration of types by the following theorem:
+We can evaluate the function $\phi_w$ on quadratic forms which are types of $f\in \AA_{m,r}$ since these types are linear in $x_i$, hence formally we extend $\phi_w$ linearly, allowing $a_i$ to belong to the vector space spanned by the parameters $\mub$.
+We summarize the consideration of types by the following theorem:

-\begin{theorem} Let $w=s_{i_1}s_{i_2}\dots s_{i_\ell}$ be a presentation of a permutation $w\in\Spe_m$, not necessarily reduced.
+\begin{theorem} Let $\w=s_{i_1}s_{i_2}\dots s_{i_\ell}$ be a presentation of a permutation $w\in\Spe_m$, not necessarily reduced.
 Suppose $f$ is a pure meromorphic function.
-Denote by $\Cbar_w^\ulu(f)$ the composition
+Denote by $\Cbar_\w^\ulu(f)$ the composition

 with the coefficients $\nu_k$ chosen so that the operations preserve purity